openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/user-guide.rst

 -------------------------------------

-As briefly described in the installation section, in order to correctly spawn virtual machines using the accelerated network stack 6WIND virtual accelerator provides, the compute nodes need to run recent versions of libvirt and qemu packages.
+As briefly described in the installation section, in order to correctly spawn virtual machines using the accelerated network stack 6WIND Virtual Accelerator provides, the compute nodes need to run recent versions of libvirt and qemu packages.

-By default the 6WIND virtual accelerator Fuel plugin retrieves and installs its updated libvirt and qemu packages from a remote repository maintained by 6WIND.
+By default the 6WIND Virtual Accelerator Fuel plugin retrieves and installs its updated libvirt and qemu packages from a remote repository maintained by 6WIND.
 It is possible to force the plugin to keep the default libvirt and qemu packages provided by the Linux distribution.